kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/08_Declaritive_vs_Imperative_Approaches/transcript.md

 Hello everyone, and welcome back.

-There's basically two different approaches to creating objects in Kuberenetes.
+There's basically two different approaches to create objects in Kuberenetes.
 They are the 'Declaritive' and 'Imperative' approaches.

-The Declaritive approach is all about using the `kubectl apply` to create your objects.
-This in turn means that you have to use yaml files to create your objects.
+The Declaritive approach is all about using the `kubectl apply` command to create your objects.
+This in turn means that you have to use yaml files as part of the creaton process.

 The imperative approach on the otherhand lets you create, update, and delete your objects without needing to use any yaml files.
-The imperative approach involves using any of the verb based commands, such as:
+This approach involves using one of the verb based commands, such as:

 - `kubectl run`
 - `kubectl create`